 Staff regularly discuss and review behaviour patterns across the school.
 As a small school our ethos is to ensure that every adult is proactive in modelling and expecting the highest behaviour standards from every child.
 Staff receive regular update training about managing behaviour.
-The school benefits from three qualified SENDCo practitioners.
+The school benefits from two qualified SENDCo practitioners, and staff trained in emotional support and wellbeing.